 He saw value in categorizing work or activities in phases, but also acknowledged that if verification or testing waited until the end it would be risky, as this may be the first time the customer is seeing the results after having given their requirements.

-Although we do not recommend using Waterfall to manage software development, it can be used in highly predictable environments, so we did also create a board template that represent Royce’s original waterfall model:
+Although we do not recommend using Waterfall to manage software development, it can be used in highly predictable environments, so we did also create a board template that represents Royce’s original waterfall model:

 - Requirements: captured in a product requirements document

 - Analysis: resulting in models, schema, and business rules

 - Design: resulting in the software architecture